sile-typesetter/casile/README.md

 * `CASILEDIR` is where CaSILE is located.

-    Defaults to the location of the CaSILE rules file as determined by the last makefile in the loaded list (so if you included it from your Makefile, do the include after any others or hard code the location yourself.
+    Defaults to the location of the CaSILE rules.mk file as determined by the last makefile in the loaded list (so if you included it from your Makefile, do the include after any others or hard code the location yourself.
 This can also be used to run a version of CaSILE outside of the current project directory.

 * `PROJECTDIR` is where your project is located.
 Sources will be examined here and the build process will run here.